Fran-Sierra/Data-analysis-in-Football/README.md

 This project was thought to be a tool for football coaches.

 ### Passes 15 seconds before any goal or direct shot.
+blue arrows are passes, green arrows are dribbles and black arrows free kicks.
+Red points are the locations the shot take place from.
 ![My Image](passes_circuit.png)

 ### Pass_nodes between sustitutions.